Skip to main content

 Review any current activity that is already shaping early childhood outcomes for your customers, employees and members of your community.
 An audit of employee policies and workplace culture might be a good place to start, but expand to think of your role as a provider of goods and a member of your local community and wider society.

-Think about how else you might contribute to change, the opportunities for impact provide a great framework.
+Review our library of actions and think about how else you might contribute to change, the opportunities for impact provide a great framework.
 Think about how are you supporting the social and emotional development of young children and the adults that surround them.
 Perhaps you have an ESG strategy and can consider how new activity might bolster the ‘S’ in your reporting.

 A graphic